 These two should be able to get you started fairly quickly with the Kanban analytics.
 When you’re hungry for more, refer to the seven links above and you will know everything that you will ever need.

-You could also check a blog post on the subject here: Kanbanize to GitHub Integration
+Check a blog post on the subject here: Kanbanize to GitLab Integration

 Using templates is as easy as one click.
 Once you’ve defined the templates that you need, you can just create a new card and select a template to apply.
 As shown in the picture below, this can create a very complex data structure with just a click:

-Although meetings are not our favorite ritual, we have a set of recurring events that we recommend to every software development team.
+Well, meetings are not our favorite ritual, but we have a set of recurring events that we recommend to every software development team.

 We’re not big Scrum fans, but we must admit that this meeting is pure genius and everyone MUST do it.
 This is one of the things that will never change in Kanbanize (and we almost never say never).
 If you have trouble getting your team on time for the meeting, do not schedule it for 9:00 or 10:00, but try with 9:07 or 10:03, it helps to stress the point that you should be there on time.

 These meetings serve the purpose to seed the Kanban board with items to be worked on.
 It’s a planning meeting of a kind, but without real planning, just prioritizing work to be completed in the next few days/weeks.

 At Kanbanize we prefer short, ad-hoc meetings to discuss which features are to be started or features that are currently being implemented.
 We find this faster and more productive than long and tiring meetings that generally waste people’s time.

 We, as a team, have the advantage to be co-located, which gives us a lot of flexibility with this, but large, distributed teams would benefit from an official replenishment meeting with a strictly defined cadence (every week, every two weeks, every month, etc.).